1.27 Articles published under Ministry of the Interior(MOI)Order (76)-Tai-Nei- Ching-Tzu No. 505687, June 26, 1987

 The ignition referred in the preceding paragraph shall be made at a time between six a.m. and six p.m.
 The ignition shall be attended and the attendant shall be permitted to leave the site only after having made sure that the fire has been extinguished.

 The fire hydrant established pursuant to Article 17 of the Act shall be of the ground dividing breeching type unless otherwise specified.
-The location of the hydrant shall be clearly marked and the specification of the hydrant shall be set forth by the central regulating authorities.
+The specification of the hydrant shall be set forth by the central regulating authorities.

-The local water supply company shall maintain and protect the fire hydrant pursuant to Article 17 of the Act.
-The municipal, county/city fire department shall join the local water supply company to periodically carry out a comprehensive test of the performance of the hydrant to keep it in usable condition.
+The local water supply company shall maintain and protect the fire hydrant pursuant to Article 17 of the Act, and cooperate with the municipal, county/city fire department to carry out the test of the performance of the hydrant to keep it in usable condition.

 A reservoir and other fire water sources shall be erected or repaired as applicable by the municipal, county/city government in the area within its jurisdiction where tap water is not supplied or in shortage of hydrant; and such reservoir or fire water sources shall be put under control by the local fire department.